esentis/infinite_grouped_list/README.md

 - **Grouping of Items**: The widget can organize items into groups based on user-defined criteria.
 This helps to make sense of large amounts of data by breaking it down into manageable chunks.

+- **Reactive State Management**: 🆕 Full support for modern state management patterns like BLoC, Provider, and Riverpod with dedicated reactive constructors that separate event triggering from data listening.

 - **Customizable Loading and Error States**: You can provide custom widgets to be displayed while data is being loaded or if an error occurs.
 This allows for a seamless, branded experience.

 - **Pull-to-Refresh**: The widget incorporates a pull-to-refresh feature, letting users manually trigger a refresh of the list's content.